Snap Tutorial – Metal Spring Snap, a how to guide!

 Next, I place the socket over the post of the cap and use the setting tool with the convex end (the rounded out end) and place that into the socket where it’ll rest on the post of the cap and hammer it into place.
 Same as before, it’ll be nice and snug when installed correctly.

-If you’re in need of snaps, you can jump over to my shop and pick up a starter kit.
+If you’re in need of snaps, check out my recommended links above (under the “Where to Buy” heading).
 The setting tools are specific to the size snap you’re using.
 The size 20 setter WILL NOT set a size 24 snap or vice versa.
-So if you need both sizes, be sure to pick up a starter kit in each size.
+So if you need both sizes, be sure to pick up a kit in each size.
 I’ve got a new pattern coming out next week (the Minimalist Wallet) that uses both sizes of snaps!
 So excited for it!

 Here are a few past projects that use metal snaps: